inesane/Modified-xv6-OS/README.md

 The Following Scheduling Algorithms have been implemented (RR is the original scheduling algorithm used, the other 3 have been added):
 Round-Robin (RR) - preemptive scheduling algorithm that executes each process for a given time period.
 After the completion of that time period, it is preempted and other processes are allowed to execute for the same time period
-First Come Fist Serve (FCFS) - selects the process with the lowest creation time and runs it to completion Priority Based Scheduling (PBS) - selects the process with the highest priority.
-Implements Round-Robin in case multiple processes have the same priority
+First Come First Serve (FCFS) - selects the process with the lowest creation time and runs it to completion Priority Based Scheduling (PBS) - selects the process with the highest priority.
+Implements Round-Robin in case multiple processes have the same priority.
+By default, the priority of each process has been set to 60
 Multi-Level Feedback Queue (MLFQ) - allows processes to move between various priority queues (in this case 5), based on how much CPU time they take to execute and CPU bursts

 Performance Comparisons Between Scheduling Algorithms